UltiRequiem/random_number/readme.md

 # random_number

-> Generate random number, a list of them or a generator with optional
+> Generate a random number, a list of them, or a generator with optional
-> configuration.
+> configuration

 ## Usage